ddiez/singleCellHaystack-py/README.md

 [![PyPI](https://img.shields.io/pypi/v/singleCellHaystack?logo=PyPI)](https://pypi.org/project/singleCellHaystack)
 [![PyPIDownloads](https://pepy.tech/badge/singleCellHaystack)](https://pepy.tech/project/singleCellHaystack)

-This repository contains a python implementation of [singleCellHaystack](https://github.com/alexisvdb/singleCellHaystack) (version >= 1.0.0).
+This repository contains a Python implementation of [singleCellHaystack](https://github.com/alexisvdb/singleCellHaystack) (version >= 1.0.0).

 This package is currently in beta.
 The most important functionality in the R package works, but some features are not yet available.
 Here is a (probably imcomplete) list of missing features.
 Some will be added in the future.